-- 4. Application contact information.
-Provide the name, address, direct telephone number, and direct email of the applicant's contact.
+4. Applicant information.
+Provide the name, address, direct telephone number, and direct email of the applicant.
 It is very important to have a designated person who can provide timely responses to inquiries from staff.
-Complete this section even if the owner and applicant are the same. - 5.
-Project description.
+Complete this section even if the owner and applicant are the same.
+Select the applicant's relationship to the property from the drop down menu.

+5. Project description.
 Provide a succinct description of the work to be performed and how the proposed work addresses the current condition of the property.